Who Was the Tallest Rikishi in Japanese History?

 I input the names and heights into an Excel spreadsheet and came up with the following graph.

 Not surprisingly, most of the Edo period “giants” turned out to be of rather average heights following the adjustment.
 The legendary Akashi stayed in the middle of the pack even after the adjustment because his traditional (and unbelievable) reported height is 8 feet, 3 inches.
 The big surprise was who turned out to be the tallest rikishi in the list.
-Fudoiwa Mitsuo, born on August 6, 1924, towered above his peers at 7 feet.
+Fudoiwa Mitsuo, born on August 6, 1924, towered above his peers at nearly 7 feet.

 I had hoped to find a ukiyoe print of our first yokozuna to use as my centerpiece, but alas the only print of him in a mawashi is very low resolution.
 There are several gorgeous prints of Ikuzuki, who was very popular during his career.
 But with the rather ordinary stature of 6 feet, he is at the wrong end of the scale.
 For my “Akashi”, I picked a rikishi print that lacked any obvious identifying features, such as a family crest or kanji.
 (For those of you who simply must know, he is Momijigawa Namizo, who later changed his shikona to Somagahana Fuchiemon.)
 I sized his image to fit the Akashi bar on the chart, then sized the shadows down and up as appropriate.
 I changed the decimal points into inches, changing Akebono’s 6.69 feet into 6 feet, 8 inches, for example.
 And of course, I added name labels for everyone.